shreyas463/PreNBA/README.md

 - There are rate limits on API calls
 - Please refer to [API-Sports documentation](https://api-sports.io/documentation) for more details

+## 🔮 Future Work

+- **Match Tickets**: Integration with ticketing platforms to allow users to purchase tickets for upcoming matches
+- **Team Merchandise**: E-commerce functionality to browse and buy official team merchandise
+- **Live Scores**: Real-time match scores and statistics
+- **Player Comparison**: Side-by-side comparison of player statistics
+- **Favorite Players**: Allow users to save their favorite players for quick access
+- **User Accounts**: Personalized experience with user registration and profiles

 ## 🤝 Contributing

 1. Fork the repository